zachflower/KoolKubernetes/cicd/jenkins/README.md

 Jenkins is a well known, widely adopted Continuous Integration platform in enterprises.

 ## Deployment of Jenkins on one of your Platform9 Managed Kubernetes clusters
 Here we are going to deploy Jenkins on top of platform9 managed kubernetes freedom tier.
-The Jenkins docker image provided with the deployment manifest has Openjdk8, Maven, Go and NodeJS preinstalled with some commonly used plugins.
-The Jenkins docker image provided here can be further customized once Jenkins is up and running.
+The Jenkins docker image provided here has Openjdk8, Maven, Go and NodeJS preinstalled with commonly used plugins.
+It can be further customized once Jenkins is up and running.

 ## Jenkins configuration
-Before deploying Jenkins we will label one node with a specific key value pair so that Jenkins pod gets scheduled on this node.
+Before deploying Jenkins label one node with a specific key value pair so that Jenkins pod gets scheduled on this node.

 Select the node with enough resources for Jenkins to run on.
 Label it in the following manner.

 ```bash
 $ kubectl label nodes <node-name> jenkins=allow
 ```
-Now clone the Kool Kubernetes repository on any machine from where the kubectl can deploy json manifests on kubernetes cluster.
+Now clone the Kool Kubernetes repository on any machine from where the kubectl can deploy json manifests to your kubernetes cluster.

 ```bash
 $ git clone https://github.com/platform9/KoolKubernetes.git
 ```